qwerqy/goamin-starter-api/README.md

 ### Environment variables

 You can set environment variables in `.envrc` file.
+Refer to `.env.example` for more information.

 I use [direnv](https://direnv.net/) to manage environment variables.